Grace Notes

 He returned to the Mainland and eventually settled in Seattle, then Los Angeles acting (www.IMBD.com/CheyenneWilbur).

-Grace Notes is his current book.
+Grace Notes is his first published book, a 10-year project.

 OK.
 That’s the typical narrative about accomplishments, blah, blah, blah.
 Now let’s talk about another “About.”